TomSmartBishop/avl/docs/motivation.md

 Apart from the points mentioned no library has been written with modern C&plus;&plus; in mind(eg. using constexpr, noexcept, concepts, ...) - but that might change any time soon.

-I'm not sure if all my goal are achievable, so this is also part of my private reseach... let's see.

 ---

 #Goals

+I'm not sure if all my goals are achievable, so this is also part of my private reseach... let's see.

 *"Perhaps when we find ourselves wanting everything, it is because we are dangerously close to wanting nothing."*
 -- Sylvia Plath